-The definition of a mountain is a steep-sided hill at least 600 metres above sea level.
-In that case, there aren’t technically any mountains in Brisbane so anything that vaguely resembles a slightly large hill is called a mountain.
+The definition of a mountain is a steep-sided hill at least 600 metres above sea level so while there aren’t technically any geological mountains in Brisbane, anything that vaguely resembles a slightly large hill is called a mountain.

-What it lacks in height though, it makes up for in the number of recreational activities on offer from sunrise to well after sunset.
-In Brisbane, people flock to it.
+What Mount Coot-tha lacks in height, it makes up for in the number of recreational activities on offer from sunrise to well after sunset, and in Brisbane, people flock to it.

-Mount Coo-tha Forest has more than 1500 hectares of open eucalypt forest waiting to be explored, with picnic areas, creeks, and waterfalls plus over 31 kilometres of tracks.
+Mount Coot-tha forest has more than 1500 hectares of open eucalypt forest waiting to be explored, with picnic areas, creeks, and waterfalls plus over 31 kilometres of tracks.

 Head out at sunrise and you’ll have only the cockatoos, pademelons and rays of sunlight breaking through the trees for company.
 Bliss.

-After heavy rainfall the creeks and waterfalls around Mount Coo-tha are fantastic!
+After heavy rainfall, the creeks and waterfalls around Mount Coot-tha are fantastic!
 The best places to watch the action are JC Slaughter Falls and Simpson Falls, both of which have safe access, car parks and picnic areas.

 Mount Coot-tha lookout

 If you’re an early riser, witness the sun breaking the horizon directly over the city, or at the other end of the day watch a fairyland of city lights twinkle as night-time comes alive.

 Make sure you take a camera with you!

 They say never go to a restaurant with a view, apparently the food is never as good as the outlook.
 Kuta Café and The Summit Restaurant, however, are well worth a visit.